 The unifying component that brings everything into play is the clear and consistent process which brings out the best of these elements.

 While the elements of the “Point of Care” paradigm are all essential, the most important is Talent.
 The long term success of your practice’s development is dependent on strong leadership first, followed by Talent development.

 An essential ingredient to the growth of a practice is enabling and empowering each team member to grow to their potential.
 You now have the ability to effectively not only deliver clinical care at chairside, but complete 80-90% of the administrative and information tasks chairside, as well.
-In this scenario a properly trained team member can greet, seat, assist in treatment, document treatment, post charges and payment, reappoint and dismiss the guest.
+In this scenario a properly trained care-team member can greet, seat, assist in treatment, document treatment, post charges and payment, reappoint and dismiss the guest.